Overview of active fault surveying

-To respond to the increased demand for information on active faults in the wake of the Great Hanshin-Awaji Earthquake in 1995, the Geospatial Infomation Authority of Japan (GSI) began to work with active fault researchers in 1995 to create the "Active Fault Map in Urban Area", a series of 1:25,000 scale maps showing detailed locations of active faults in metropolitan areas of concentrated population where a major earthquake could cause considerable damage.
+To respond to the increased demand for information on active faults in the wake of the Great Hanshin-Awaji Earthquake in 1995, the Geospatial Infomation Authority of Japan (GSI) began to work with active fault researchers in 1995 to create the "Active Fault Map", a series of 1:25,000 scale maps showing detailed locations of active faults in land area of Japan.

 Types of active faults